Indiana Republican Party: History

 In the 1924 Republican primary elections in Indiana, almost all candidates nominated for statewide office were Klansmen.
-One African-American newspaper said, "the Ku Klux Klan has captured boot and breeches, the Republican party in Indiana and have [sic] turned what has been historically an organization of constitutional freedom into an agency for the promotion of religious and racial hate.
+One African-American newspaper said, "The Ku Klux Klan has captured boot and breeches, the Republican party in Indiana and have [sic] turned what has been historically an organization of constitutional freedom into an agency for the promotion of religious and racial hate.
 Nobody now denies the Ku Klux Klan is the dominating power in Indiana Republican politics.
 In fact, the Republican party exists in Indiana today only in name.
 Its place has been usurped by the Klan purposes and leadership and issues."
 Most Indiana blacks in 1924 cast their first-ever ballot for the Democratic Party, which had passed a resolution denouncing the KKK in its platform, though without mentioning the Klan by name.
-Blacks in other areas of the United States, in contrast, generally remained Republican until the 1930s.
-Despite the influx of blacks into the Democratic party, Klansmen won most of the Indiana legislature and most statewide offices in the November 1924 general elections.
+Black voters in other areas of the United States, in contrast, generally remained Republican until the 1930s.
+Despite the influx of Black voters into the Democratic Party, Klansmen won most seats in the Indiana legislature and most statewide offices in the November 1924 general elections.
 However, once in office, the Klan-controlled legislature passed little to no anti-black, anti-Jewish, or anti-Catholic legislation.

 The peak of the Klan's power and influence was in the early 1920s, when the Klan had Governor McCray arrested, imprisoned, and thrown out of office on a charge of mail fraud.
-Republican Edward Jackson, a KKK member was elected in the 1924 election.
-Stephenson became infamous for his words "I am the law in Indiana."
+Republican Edward Jackson, a KKK member, was elected in the 1924 election.
+Stephenson became infamous for his words, "I am the law in Indiana."